 - A. If he fails to keep contact with the base to which he is entitled, until a pitched ball has reached or passed or bounced in front of the home plate / strike mat or is batted. - EFFECT Sec.
-5 A No pitch is declared, the ball is dead and the baserunner is out. - B. If he physically and/or verbally interferes with an infielder attempting to field a batted ball or intentionally interferes, physically and/or verbally, with an infielder catching a ball, throwing a ball, or with a thrown ball. - EFFECT Sec.
+5 A No pitch is declared, the ball is dead, and the baserunner is out.
+Baserunners who have left the base legally (after a pitched ball has bounced in front of, reached or passed the home plate / strike mat) but the ball has not been hit, are not declared out but must immediately return to their base and the ball is dead. - B. If he physically and/or verbally interferes with an infielder attempting to field a batted ball or intentionally interferes, physically and/or verbally, with an infielder catching a ball, throwing a ball, or with a thrown ball. - EFFECT Sec.
 5 B The ball is dead, the baserunner is out and if the interference is deemed to be intentional, the next succeeding baserunner is also out. - C. If he is struck by a fair batted ball on fair ground WHILE OFF HIS BASE and before it touches or passes an infielder, excluding the pitcher. - D. If he runs bases in reverse order, other than what is allowed under what constitutes legal baserunning. - E. If he intentionally kicks a live ball, or intentionally interferes with a ball in play, whether or not the baserunner is in contact with his base, and an infielder HAS HAD an opportunity to play the ball.
 EFFECT Sec.
 5 C-E The ball is dead and the baserunner is out.

-F. A coach or baserunner that physically holds, carries, pushes or assists another baserunner, to assist them to reach, leave or return to a base.

-- EFFECT Sec.
+- F. A coach or baserunner that physically holds, carries, pushes or assists another baserunner, to assist them to reach, leave or return to a base. - EFFECT Sec.
 5 F The assisted baserunner is out, the ball is live and all other baserunners are in jeopardy. - G. If he intentionally kicks a live ball, or intentionally interferes with a ball in play, whether or not the baserunner is in contact with his base, and an infielder HAS NOT HAD an opportunity to play the ball. - H. If he has been put out and continues to run the bases, simulating a live baserunner, and thereby draws a throw to retire him a second time. - I. When one or more members of the team at bat, stands, or collects at, or around, a base toward which a baserunner is advancing, thereby confusing the fielders. - J. When a coach intentionally interferes with a live batted or thrown ball. - K. When a coach runs in the direction of the scoring line at the home plate / strike mat or any other base, on or near a baseline, while the infielder is attempting to make a play on a batted ball, or on a thrown ball, and thereby drawing a throw in his direction. - L. If he is attempting to score and the next batter or other team members interfere with the attempted play.